This is a crypto trading guide for Binance margin trading, including a review of the Binance leveraged tokens.

 - Login to your Binance account

-- Click on BTSUSD on the first screen or look for Trade in the header menu and click Margin
+- Click on BTCUSD on the first screen or look for Trade in the header menu and click Margin

 2. Transfer collateral on Binance margin trading

 Once you are in the margin trading screen you can transfer collateral.

 First, make sure you are in the margin trading screen by checking the either Cross 3x or Isolated 10x is colored yellow.

 If Spot is marked with yellow you will not see the transfer options since you are in the spot trading screen.